Xin-Bu/High_school_performance/README.md

 ## High school performance project
 ### Description of the dataset
 This dataset consists of 1,000 rows of information on the performance of high school students in math, reading, and writing.
-The data was collected from three high schools in the U.S. The demographic information includes gender, race/ethnicity, parental level of education, lunch, test preparation course.
+The data was collected from three high schools in the U.S. The students' demographic information includes gender, race/ethnicity, parental level of education, lunch, test preparation course.

 #### Variables: